prokrypt/PicoCalc/Code/README.md

 # Code
-Here are all the patch codes of picocalc's factory program
+Here are all the patch codes of PicoCalc's factory program

 * PicoCalc_Fuzix_v1.0
 * PicoCalc_MP3Player_v0.5